MarcoBackman/2021ESWContest_webOS_3007/README.md

 ## Who are we, and what are we aiming for?

 **Who are we?**
-> MarcoBackman will be handling a webOS application that requires html, css, js and database management system language skills.
+> *'MarcoBackman'* will be handling a webOS application that requires html, css, js and database management system language skills.
 >
 >
 >